Eurasian pygmy shrew: Behaviour and ecology

-Eurasian pygmy shrews are solitary animals, active throughout the day and night and inhabiting areas of dense vegetation across a broad elevation range.
-It lives off seeds, small insects and other invertebrates.
-They use the burrows or tunnels of other rodents to live in, alone they burrow under tree stumps.
-They have many predators.
-The whole life is spent on a few hundred square metres where they establish trackways.
-The Eurasian pygmy shrew has one of the highest metabolic rates of any animal; to maintain homeostasis, it must eat every two hours.
-Due to this, it eats up to 125% of its body weight (about four grams) each day.
-They are active for 24 hours per day in very short periods interspersed with sleep (e.g., 15 minutes of activity followed by 15 minutes of sleep).
+The Eurasian pygmy shrew is a solitary mammal, active throughout the day and night and inhabiting areas of dense vegetation across a broad elevation range.
+It lives of seeds, small insects and other invertebrates.

+It uses the burrows or tunnels of other rodents under tree stumps.
+It roams on a few hundred square metres and establishes trackways.
+It has one of the highest metabolic rates of any animal; to maintain homeostasis, it must eat every two hours.
+Due to this, it eats up to 125% of its body weight, about 4 g each day.

 Breeding

 The breeding season lasts from April through to August.
 Females usually produce between two and eight young per litter and care for the young in an underground nest.
 Since the gestation period is just over three weeks, they can have up to five litters in one year, though the life span of a pygmy shrew is a little over 15 months.